MorganKryze/Computer_Science_Problem/README.md

 ## Structure

-### Core classes
+### Core classe

-* A MainProgram class - contains the calls for the processing functions such as main menu, actions, file choice and so on.
+* A GameManager - contains the calls for the processing functions such as main menu, actions, file choice and so on.
-* A GeneralMethods class - contains the processing methods or extension methods for a general use.

 ### Visual classe